 The Company continues to fulfil its obligations as per the Concession Agreement, including maintenance of Project Assets.
-Accordingly, provision for major maintenance has been carried at Rs.3,851.70 Lakhs as on March 31, 2023 (As on March 31, 2022 Rs.3,588.76 Lakhs).
+Accordingly, provision for major maintenance has been carried at Rs.
+3,612.74 Lakhs as on March 31, 2024 (As on March 31, 2023 Rs.
+3,851.70 Lakhs).

-(ii) On September 20, 2021, the Company has received the assessment order from Income Tax Department u/s 143(3) r.w.s.
-144B of the Income Tax Act, 1961 for the Assessment Year 2018-19 wherein a demand of Rs.46.23 crores has been raised, primarily on account of Valuation of Land, Land being treated as revenue subsidy.
+- (ii) A Public Interest Litigation, which was filed on October 31, 2015, before the Hon'ble High Court of Delhi by the Confederation of NCR Residents Welfare Association (Society) ("CONRWA") seeking quashing of the Memorandum of Understanding ("MoU") dated November 12, 1997, Support Agreement dated January 14, 1998 and all other consequential permissions granted to the Company for construction and operation of DND Flyway has been dismissed on February 1, 2024, by the Hon'ble High Court of Delhi. - (iii) On September 20, 2021, the Company has received the assessment order from Income Tax Department u/s 143(3) r.w.s.
+144B of the Income Tax Act, 1961 for the Assessment Year 2018-19 wherein a demand of Rs.
+46.23 crores has been raised, primarily on account of Valuation of Land, Land being treated as revenue subsidy.
 The Company on September 30, 2021, requested the Assessing Officer of Income Tax to keep the penalty proceedings in abeyance and has filed an appeal on October 19, 2021, with the Commissioner of Income Tax (Appeals), National Faceless Appeal Centre (NFAC), against the aforesaid assessment order.

-During December 2019 the Company has received the assessment order from Income Tax Department u/s 143(3) of the Income Tax Act, 1961, for the Assessment Year 2016-17 and 2017-18, wherein a demand of Rs.357 crores and Rs 383.48 crores respectively has been raised, based on the historical dispute with the Tax Department, which is primarily on account of addition of arrears of designated returns to be recovered in future, valuation of land and other recoveries.
+During December 2019 the Company has received the assessment order from Income Tax Department u/s 143(3) of the Income Tax Act, 1961, for the Assessment Year 2016-17 and 2017-18, wherein a demand of Rs.
+357 crores and Rs.
+383.48 crores respectively has been raised, based on the historical dispute with the Tax Department, which is primarily on account of addition of arrears of designated returns to be recovered in future, valuation of land and other recoveries.
 The Company has filed an appeal with the first level Appellate Authority.
 With the transition to Faceless Appeals, as introduced vide Faceless Appeal Scheme, 2020, both the appeals have been transferred to the NFAC.